siddthesquid/knowledge/computer-languages/programming/cpp/README.md

 We generally want each repository (i.e. git) to be a monorepo.
 Each package of a monorepo should either represent

 - a single library that can be installed via a package manager with static and/or dynamic linking options made available to consumers
-- one of the other types of target types listed above, which may choose to link to other dependent libraries, either statically or dynamically
+- one of the other types of target types listed above, which may link to other libraries, either statically or dynamically
 - (potentially multiple targets on a custom, case-by-case basis)

 Each package should ideally be completely self-contained - this means different packages should be able to use different C++ versions.
 CMake will manage the "monorepo" features of a project.